icecream17/Stuff/js/ActualTypes/Intro.md

 Since elements are unique, `{ 2, 3 } = { 2, 3, 3 }`, and since they're
 unordered, `{ 2, 3 } = { 3, 2 }`

-Types can be thought of as sets.
+Types can be thought of as sets of values.
 For example, the `number` type is the set of all javascript numbers, and the `null` type has only one element:
 `{ null }`

 > https://en.wikipedia.org/wiki/Set_(abstract_data_type)